tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 2. Modify the data as you like from Standard Input and then send it to Standard Output.

-3. `tidal sync servers`, will take that JSON from STDIN and send it to Tidal Migrations.
+3. `tidal sync servers`, will take that JSON from STDIN and send it to Tidal.

 ```
 tidal get vsphere | ./modify_script.rb | tidal sync servers